 For more information, contact email@example.com.

-The New York Center for Photographic Art announces a call for artists for Primary Colors 2016.
+New York Center for Photographic Art announces a photography call for artists for Liquids 2017, about liquid, liquids, and liquidity.

 For more information, contact firstname.lastname@example.org.